josokw/HopfieldANN/README.md

 "Hallucinations" is one of the main problems.
 A Hopfield network can not tell you if the association is an "hallucination".

+## Building: using C99, CMake and make

+The application does not use dynamic memory allocation.
+The maximum number of neurons and the maximum number of input learning patterns can be configured in the C file *HopfieldConfig.h*.

+Use *CMake* and *make* to build the application:

+    mkdir build
+    cd build
+    cmake ..
+    make

+The excutable can be found in the *bin* directory.

+## Executing: using an input file containing patterns to learn

+Some input file examples can be found in the *data* directory.
+Starting the program without parameters will show the usage help:

+    USAGE: hopfieldann <patterns filename>

+    USAGE: hopfieldann <patterns filename> <noisy patterns filename>

+If the *build* directory is the current directory:

+    ../bin/hopfieldann ../data/hopf01.dat

+    ../bin/hopfieldann ../data/hopf01.dat ../data/hopf01noisy.dat